Underground comix

 Underground comix are small press or self-published comic books that are often socially relevant or satirical in nature.
 They differ from mainstream comics in depicting content forbidden to mainstream publications by the Comics Code Authority, including explicit drug use, sexuality, and violence.
-They were most popular in the United States in the late 1960s and 1970s, and in the United Kingdom in the 1970s.
+They were most popular in the United States and in the United Kingdom in the 1960s and 1970s.

 Robert Crumb, Gilbert Shelton, Barbara "Willy" Mendes, Trina Robbins and numerous other cartoonists created underground titles that were popular with readers within the counterculture scene.
 Punk had its own comic artists like Gary Panter.
 Long after their heyday, underground comix gained prominence with films and television shows influenced by the movement and with mainstream comic books, but their legacy is most obvious with alternative comics.

 History

 United States

 The United States underground comics scene emerged in the 1960s, focusing on subjects dear to the counterculture: recreational drug use, politics, rock music, and free love.
-The underground comix scene had its strongest success in the United States between 1968 and 1975, with titles initially distributed primarily though head shops.
+The underground comix scene had its strongest success in the United States between 1968 and 1975, with titles initially distributed primarily through head shops.
 Underground comix often featured covers intended to appeal to the drug culture, and imitated LSD-inspired posters to increase sales.

 These titles were termed "comix" in order to differentiate them from mainstream publications.
 The "X" also emphasized the X-rated contents of the publications.
 Many of the common aspects of the underground comix scene were in response to the strong restrictions forced upon mainstream publications by the Comics Code Authority, which refused publications featuring depictions of violence, sexuality, drug use, and socially relevant content, all of which appeared in greater levels in underground comix.
 Robert Crumb stated that the appeal of underground comix was their lack of censorship: "People forget that that was what it was all about.
 That was why we did it.
 We didn't have anybody standing over us saying 'No, you can't draw this' or 'You can't show that'.
 We could do whatever we wanted".